 Your website is a reflection of your skills on the job.
 If your website looks as if you are a backyard operator or someone who cuts corners – then people assume you do the same with your trade.

-Great tradies websites need to be easily viewable on everything from smart phones through to tablets and desktop computers.
+Great tradies websites need to be easily viewable on everything from

 Google also prefers sites that are fully responsive (that change to match the screen they are being viewed on).
 If you have an old style site, you are trying to do your job with out of date tools.